LabTranslationalArchitectomics/riboWaltz/README.md

     reads_psite_list <- psite_info(reads_list, psite_offset)

  `psite_info` attaches to each data table four columns reporting i) the P-site position with respect to the 1st nucleotide of the transcript, ii) the P-site position with respect to the start and the stop codon of the annotated coding sequence (if any) and iii) the region of the transcript (5' UTR, CDS, 3' UTR) that includes the P-site.
-Please note: for transcripts not associated to any annotated CDS the position of the P-site with respect to the start and the stop codon is set to NA.
+Please note: for transcripts not associated with any annotated CDS the position of the P-site with respect to the start and the stop codon is set to NA.
 Here an example:

   |  transcript  |  end5  |  psite  |  end3 |  length  |  cds_start  |  cds_stop  |  psite_from_start  |  psite_from_stop  |  psite_region  |
   |:------:|:-----:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|